michaelcd/jQueryLite/readme.md

 # jQueryLite

-A collection of functions inspired by jQuery.
-Creates functions to simplify selecting and modifying DOM elements and creating AJAX requests.
+jQueryLite is a light-weight library inspired by the popular JavaScript library jQuery.
+It contains many of the core features of jQuery, allowing for simple DOM manipulation.

 ## Including in your project